CGCookie/retopoflow/docs/v4/faq.md

 ## I cannot create new geometry!
 Help!?

 All of the tools that create new geometry do so while holding `Ctrl`.
-See [General Help](general.md) for more actions.
+See the tools or [Retopoflow Mode](/v4/general.html) for more actions.

 ## Why is my geometry below the source mesh?